peteroupc/html3dutil/doc/H3DU.Math.md

 * `a` (Type: Array.&lt;Number>)<br>
     A quaternion.
 Should be a <a href="tutorial-glmath.md">unit vector</a>.
 * `mode` (Type: Number) (optional)<br>
     Specifies the order in which the rotations will occur (in terms of their effect, not in terms of how they will be returned by this method).
 This is one of the <a href="H3DU.Math.md">H3DU.Math</a> constants such as <a href="H3DU.Math.md#H3DU.Math.LocalPitchYawRoll">H3DU.Math.LocalPitchYawRoll</a> and <a href="H3DU.Math.md#H3DU.Math.GlobalYawRollPitch">H3DU.Math.GlobalYawRollPitch</a>.
 If null or omitted, the default is <a href="H3DU.Math.md#H3DU.Math.GlobalRollPitchYaw">H3DU.Math.GlobalRollPitchYaw</a>.
-The constants starting with <code>Global</code> describe a rotation in the order given, each about the original axes (these angles are also called <i>extrinsic</i> angles).
-The constants starting with <code>Local</code> describe a rotation in the order given, where the second and third rotations occur around the rotated object's new axes and not necessarily the original axes (these angles are also called <i>intrinsic</i> angles).
+The constants starting with <code>Global</code> describe a vector rotation in the order given, each about the original axes (these angles are also called <i>extrinsic</i> angles).
+The constants starting with <code>Local</code> describe a vector rotation in the order given, where the second and third rotations occur around the rotated object's new axes and not necessarily the original axes (these angles are also called <i>intrinsic</i> angles).
 The order of <code>Local</code> rotations has the same result as the reversed order of <code>Global</code> rotations and vice versa.

 #### Return Value

-A 3-element array containing the pitch, yaw, and roll angles (X, Y, and Z axis angles), in that order, in degrees.
+A 3-element array containing the pitch, yaw, and roll angles (X, Y, and Z axis angles), in that order and in degrees, by which to rotate vectors.
 See "Axis of Rotation" in "<a href="tutorial-glmath.md">H3DU's Math Functions</a>" for the meaning of each angle.
 (Type: Array.&lt;Number>)

  <a name='H3DU.Math.quatTransform'></a>
 ### (static) H3DU.Math.quatTransform(q, v)

-Transforms a 3- or 4-element vector using a quaternion's rotation.
+Transforms a 3- or 4-element vector using a quaternion's vector rotation.

 #### Parameters